-"All Summer in a Day" was written in 1950.
+"There Will Come Soft Rains" was written in 1950.
 Ray Bradbury, the writer, was one of the original creators of the science fiction genre.

 The US in 1950

 The 1940's and 1950's - after WWII - were a period of incredible technological change.
 Many everyday objects for us - cars, phones, computers - were available to common people for the first time ever, and that changed American culture.
 Everyday people were more comfortable than ever before.